 What to do when the Automatic Blocking mode is blocking too much?

-If the assignment of domains is not sufficient, please use the CMP debugger console in order to find more details on which the scripts are blocked and why.
+If the above steps are not sufficient, please use the CMP debugger console in order to find more details on which the scripts are blocked and why.

 Alerting for unknown domains